 There are several benefits of doing a foundation year.
-For British teenagers looking to build on their existing knowledge and skills in order to secure spots at universities they won’t have access to with their existing grades and qualifications, studying a foundation course is a fast-track to a better degree.
+If you are a British student looking to build on your existing knowledge, skills and grades in order to secure spots at universities, studying a foundation course is a fast track to a better degree.

-For international students looking to secure a place at a UK undergraduate degree course, a foundation course may be a necessary step in their academic journey.
+If you are an international student looking to secure a place at a UK undergraduate degree course, a foundation course may be a necessary step in your academic journey.

-A UK university foundation programme can help young people with a clear goal in mind create a path towards the degree or institution they’d like to attend.
-Some providers of foundation courses have well-established partnerships with a range of different universities and other institutions, allowing for a clear progression path to the student’s desired university given that their grades are satisfactory.
+A UK university foundation programme can help you create a path towards the degree or institution you’d like to attend.
+Some providers of foundation courses have well-established partnerships with a range of different universities and other institutions, allowing for a clear progression path to your desired university.

-The potential disadvantages of foundation year include the added cost as well as the time required to complete the course.
-For teenagers who are keen to get started with a course and who would prefer not to add an extra year to their studies, opting for a course they can go right into may be a better option – for example at their local college or going the route of starting an online course independently.
+The potential disadvantages of a foundation year include the added cost as well as the time required to complete the course.
+If you are keen to get started with a course and would prefer not to add a year to your studies, opting for a course you can go right into may be a better option – for example at your local college or starting an online course independently.

-However, for many young people, taking on a foundation course will be a fantastic investment in order to gain entry to a higher-quality degree at a university of their choice. ☝️
+However, for many, taking on a foundation course will be a fantastic investment in order to gain entry to a higher-quality degree at a university of their choice. ☝️

-For many young people, studying a foundation course represents laying the foundations of future academic success.
-The year-long course may secure them a spot at a better institution, help them perform better on their course, and ultimately achieve better qualifications at the end of their degree – meaning their job prospects upon graduation will be better.
+Studying a foundation course represents laying the foundations of future academic success.
+The year-long course may secure you a spot at a better institution, help you perform better on your course, and ultimately achieve better qualifications at the end of your degree – meaning your job prospects upon graduation will be better too.

 Are foundation courses free?

 Those who are interested in taking on a foundation course may be asking themselves, “are foundation courses free?”
-Finances are an important part of planning future studies, so doing some research to determine the cost of the foundation course that may be relevant to your teenager is a key step.
+Finances are an important part of planning future studies, so doing some research to determine the cost of the foundation course that may be relevant to you is a key step.

 The cost of a foundation year will depend on a few things.
-For people who are under the age of 19 and taking on a foundation course at a UK sixth form or college, this will usually be classed as further education.
-This means that the student won’t have to pay any fees on the foundation programme, but it also entails that they won’t be eligible for additional financial support.
+If you are under the age of 19 and taking on a foundation course at a UK sixth form or college, this will usually be classed as further education.
+This means that you won’t have to pay any fees on the foundation programme, but it also means that you won’t be eligible for any additional financial support.

 If your foundation year will be part of a longer degree, you will need to pay an extra year of tuition – though some universities charge lower fees for foundation years.
-However, students can take out student loans for the full four years of their degree, including a foundation year.
-You and your teen can also enquire to the university or institution they’re interested in attending to find out whether there are bursaries or schemes available that may help with the cost. 💰
+However, you can take out student loans for the full four years of your degree, including a foundation year.
+You can also enquire to the university or institution you’re interested in attending to find out whether there are bursaries or other support schemes available that may help with the cost. 💰

 Where can I study a foundation course?